How to Get Blood Out of Sheets?

 Enzyme stain remover

-Anyways, make sure to follow the manufacturer’s instructions while using any stain removers as some textiles are delicate, and any chemicals might damage the fabric.
+Anyway, make sure to follow the manufacturer’s instructions while using any stain removers, as some textiles are delicate, and any chemicals might damage the fabric.
 Also, make sure to do a patch test in a hidden area to prevent any discoloration.

 Related blog posts: